YITING-HSU/Humor-detection-with-TensorFlow/README.md

 **Part II : BERT model**

-Part II documents the experiment on training a BERT model with the same dataset used in Part I. Since this is an additional experiment, this part will not follow the universal workflow.
-The aim of Part II is to create a small BERT model and compare its result and architecture with the final CNN model.
+Part II of the project documents an experiment in which a BERT model is trained using the same dataset employed in Part I. Unlike Part I, this section will not follow the standard machine learning workflow since it is an additional experiment.
+The objective of Part II is to construct a compact BERT model and compare its architecture and outcomes with the final CNN model.

-This part consists of four main sections:
+This section is divided into four primary sections.

 * Introduction
 * Pre-processing